thakursravanthi369/thakursravanthi369/README.md

 # 💫 About Me:
 I am a Frontend Developer from India.

-I’m working as a Software developer and contributing to frontend for building web applications.
+I’m working as a Software developer and contributing frontend for building web applications.

 Exploring the world to get new ideas for converting into projects.